 Job Readiness Training can be offered to assist with writing a resume, practicing job interviews, and learning to complete paper/pencil, and online job applications.
 Individuals work with employment specialists to design an employment plan to reach their desired career goal.
 Job shadowing to observe jobs in the community can be arranged to allow more first-hand information about a job of interest.
-When a specific job is identified, job sampling may also be an option in order for a client to “try out” the job for a short period of time for hands-on experience.
+When a specific job is identified, job sampling may also be an option in order for a program participant to “try out” the job for a short period of time for hands-on experience.
 Job coaching services are also available to assist in training on the job and adjustment to a new work routine.

 Nobis Works’ vocational rehabilitation and placement services are accredited by the highest level of CARF International (the Commission on the Accreditation of Rehabilitation Facilities).
 The Nobis Works team also includes Certified Rehabilitation Counselors, Certified Vocational Evaluators and other Master’s level rehabilitation professionals.